 2.3 The remainder of the document provides information regarding established and overarching processes that we have in place to ensure continuation and quality of study for our students, and information about the practical aspects of how the Student Protection Plan will operate.

-Where possible any Kaplan Pathway College ceasing operation will be managed in such a way to ensure that students can complete their studies at an alternative Kaplan Pathway College or at the host university.
+Where possible any Kaplan International Pathways College ceasing operation will be managed in such a way to ensure that students can complete their studies at an alternative Kaplan International Pathways College or at the host university.
 In the event that is not possible will seek to support students in transferring to other programmes or institutions.

-In the unlikely event that a Student Visa licence is suspended or revoked, for the Kaplan Pathways Colleges that are on individual embedded Student Visa licences we would arrange for students to be transferred to another college that offers a similar course to ensure that students can complete their studies at an alternative Kaplan Pathway College or at the host university.
-For KIC London on the master licence, we would apply the same principle if the master licence was suspended or revoked; we would endeavour to transfer the students from this colleges to another Kaplan pathways college.
+In the unlikely event that a Student Visa licence is suspended or revoked, for the Kaplan International Pathways Colleges that are on individual embedded Student Visa licences we would arrange for students to be transferred to another college that offers a similar course to ensure that students can complete their studies at an alternative Kaplan International Pathways College or at the host university.
+For KIC London, or any other Kaplan International Pathways College on the master licence, we would endeavour to transfer the students from this college to another Kaplan International Pathways college.
 In the event that is not possible we will seek to support students in transferring to other programmes or institutions.

 3.1 All the provisions we make to refund students and grant compensation are set out in our terms and conditions which are made widely available to students.
 Refunds before enrolment are dealt with at section 4.1 of the terms and conditions, Refunds after enrolment are covered in section 4.2 and Refunds and Compensation under this Student Protection Plan are set out in section 4.3.
 Where appropriate a compensation plan will be put in place as relevant to the particular circumstances.
-In addition we provide further guidance to students on the Refund Application Form which can be found on our website.
-A link to this form can also be found at paragraph 4.4.3 of the terms and conditions.
+In addition we provide further guidance to students on the refund application process on our website in paragraph 4.4.4 of the terms and conditions.

 3.2 We consider refunds and compensation to be a remedy of last resort and we are committed to using our best endeavours to ensure all students are able to continue and complete their studies with us.